Central Illinois' On-Line Broadcast Museum

 WCIA Before Sign-On

 After the FCC approval, construction could resume, the equipment could be re-ordered, and factory installers and tower assembly crews could be scheduled.
 But, this was only approved to “get on the list.”
 Actual work was still several weeks away from proceeding.
-Arranging for tower crews could be frustrating depending on the weather at any one location where the crew was to work.
+Arranging for tower crews could be frustrating depending on the weather at any location where the crew was to work.
 As any broadcaster knows, tower crews get to you when they can and only whenever they want.

 It would be safe to assume it was a tense situation in late August as the race to go on the air was reaching a climax at several stations across mid-Illinois.
-WEEK in Peoria had already gone on the air in February of 1953, WTVP in Decatur was on the air in August and WICS in Springfield was targeted to go on the air in late September.
+WEEK in Peoria had already gone on the air in February of 1953, WTVP in Decatur was on the air in August, and WICS in Springfield was targeted to go on the air in late September.
 August Meyer with Midwest Television, WCIA was going to be the central Illinois prestige station.
-WCIA wasn't going to be the first, but it wasn't going to be the last either.
+WCIA wasn't going to be the first, but it wasn't going to be the last, either.
 When it went on the air, the entire region would know it.

 The on-air signal of WCIA would make WCIA the 14th TV station on the air in Illinois.
 It would be the 8th VHF station in the state.
 Other stations on the air in the state up to that point included: WBBM(2) Chicago, WHBF(4) Rock Island, WNBQ(5) Chicago, WBKB(7) Chicago, WGN(9) Chicago, WGEM(10) Quincy, WREX(13) Rockford, WTVP(17) Decatur, WTVH(19) Peoria, WICS(20) Springfield, WTVO(39) Rockford, WEEK(43) Peoria and WTVI(54) Belleville.

-All of the other operational television stations along with WCIA would get company soon with the addition of WDAN-TV(24) Danville, WBLN(15) Bloomington and WSIL(22) Harrisburg before the end of 1953.
+All of the other operational television stations, along with WCIA, would get company soon with the addition of WDAN-TV(24) Danville, WBLN(15) Bloomington, and WSIL(22) Harrisburg before the end of 1953.

 (left to right) Henry Kaiser, president of the Monticello CofC; Francis Anderson, Mayor of Monticello; Luella and Eddie McCartney, children of Dean McCartney(just outside the picutre range at far left), Mrs. McCartney; Mrs August Meyer; Mr. August Meyer(with shovel), president of Midwest Television; J.C.
 Vinson, president of the White Heath Community Club; also just outside the picture on the far right was C.G.
 Hofforty, president of the First te Bank of Monticello. from Urbana Courier